In Depth: Sagittal Cross-section

 - After ejaculation, the blood drains out of the corpora cavernosa and returns to other parts of the body.

-Cells in ejaculate typically live for only a few hours.
+Cells within the ejaculate typically live for only a few hours.